zenml-io/zenml/docs/book/getting-started/core-concepts.md

 Models are used to represent the outputs of a training process along with all metadata associated with that output.
 In other
 words: models in ZenML are more broadly defined as the weights as well as any associated information.
-Models are a first-class citizen in ZenML and as such viewing and using them is unified and centralized in the ZenML API, client as well as on the [ZenML Cloud](https://zenml.io/cloud) dashboard.
+Models are first-class citizens in ZenML and as such viewing and using them is unified and centralized in the ZenML API, client as well as on the [ZenML Cloud](https://zenml.io/cloud) dashboard.